Bill Hemmer: Personal life

+Hemmer is Roman Catholic and is a supporter of Iraq and Afghanistan Veterans of America.

-Bill Hemmer started dating model Dara Tomanovich in 2005.
+He started dating model Dara Tomanovich in 2005.
 They separated in 2013.

-He has returned to Cincinnati each year to host the George Knittle Memorial Bayley Place Golf Classic named in honor of his grandfather, George Francis Knittle, which benefits Bayley Senior Living.
+Each year, Hemmer returns to Cincinnati to host the George Knittle Memorial Bayley Place Golf Classic named in honor of his grandfather, George Francis Knittle, which benefits Bayley Senior Living.
 Mr. Knittle died at the age of 100 on August 26, 2003.

-In 2008, Hemmer also was the honorary chair of the Ohio River Valley chapter for the arthritis walk.

-He is a supporter of Iraq and Afghanistan Veterans of America.